Estonia in World War II: Positions of the veterans

-Estonian national Ilmar Haaviste, head of an association of Estonian veterans who fought on the German side: “Both regimes were equally evil – there was no difference between the two except that Stalin was more cunning”.
+Estonian national Ilmar Haaviste, head of an association of Estonian veterans who fought on the German side: "Both regimes were equally evil – there was no difference between the two except that Stalin was more cunning".
 Estonian national Arnold Meri who fought on the Soviet side and was later charged with genocide for his role in the deportations: "Estonia's participation in World War II was inevitable.
 Every Estonian had only one decision to make: whose side to take in that bloody fight – the Nazis' or the anti-Hitler coalition's."

 Russian national Viktor Andreyev who fought on the Soviet side in Estonia answering the question: "How do you feel being called an 'occupier'?" — "Half believe one thing, half believe another.
 That's in the run of things."

 In 2004 the controversy regarding the events of World War II surrounded the Monument of Lihula.
 In April 2007 the diverging views on the history caused the Bronze Soldier of Tallinn protests.

+Position of other scholars

+Historian Martti Turtola argues in two of his books that Konstantin Päts and Johan Laidoner consciously led Estonia to non-resistance and thinking Estonia was an ally of the Soviet Union, via treaties such as Soviet–Estonian Mutual Assistance Treaty.
+With both Laidoner and Päts readily agreeing to such agreements and not making any defensive preparations for a possible invasion or occupation by the Soviet Union or suspecting the Soviets might break their treaties with Estonia.
+Laidoner even clamped down on potential officers in the Estonian Army that might want to resist the Soviets.
+Estonia even purchased military equipment, such as Il-16 (that did never arrive) from the Soviet Union.
+This ultimately backfired when both Päts and Laidoner ended up in prison and Estonia occupied.
+Päts and Laidoner had hoped for some positions within Soviet Estonia.
+These views and Turtola's research are controversial, considering Turtola paint Päts and Laidoner as traitors or collaborators, without actually going so far as to say it out loud.
+Turtola also often compares Estonias 1939-1940 experience with Finland's experience during the same period, where Finland resisted the Soviets and survived as an independent nation, while Estonia didn't.
+Turtola states in his book about Päts that Estonia could have mobilized 120,000 troops for a defense, in theory Estonia could have resisted at least for a while.
+With Finland lasting for three months in the Winter War, even when losing the war, didn't lose their independence.
+He later argues in the book about Laidoner that the potential resistance would still have been hard, since the above-mentioned steps taken by Laidoner to remove officers that would be willing to fight and replaced them with officers more open to cooperation with the soviets.

+The book about Konstantin Päts sold widely in Estonia when it was released.